GoogleCloudPlatform/cloud-build-notifiers/bigquery/README.md

 ## Dataset and table setup

-The BQ notifier handles initializing datasets and tables automatically.
+The BQ notifier initializes datasets and tables automatically.
 Dataset identifiers in `bigquery.yaml` can refer to already existing or nonexistent datasets.

 Table identifiers in `bigquery.yaml` file can refer to either: